-During the morning session, I randomly ran through some Oasis songs.
-No real reason, other than because it felt good.
-A lot of Oasis songs are played with fingers 3 and 4 anchored throughout, so I’m hoping they’ll help me improve my 4 finger G chord.
+During the morning session, I ran through some Oasis songs.
+No real reason other than because it felt good.
+A lot of Oasis songs are played with fingers 3 and 4 anchored throughout, so I’m hoping they’ll help me improve my 4-finger G chord.

-I also ran through all the other chords.
-However, I’m still feeling limited by my fingers lack of conditioning.
-So, very reluctantly, I decided to throw in a traditional technical exercise hoping that it would help fast track my technique a bit.
+I also ran through all of the other chords.
+However, I still feel held back by my fingers lack of conditioning.
+So, very reluctantly, I decided to throw in a traditional technical exercise hoping that it would help fast-track my technique a bit.
 As expected, it really bored me, but I do sense that my fingers are a little sharper.

-The evening session was far more relaxed.
-I randomly picked the guitar up for 15 minutes and strummed through all of my chords and changes.
+During the evening session, I randomly picked the guitar up for 15 minutes and strummed through all of my chords and changes.
 I felt really nice.

 This casual approach seems to resonate with me much more than a disciplined routine consisting of technical exercises and specific amounts of time to practice etc. It might not produce results as quickly (who knows?), but it definitely feels better.
 And this is really important for me.